sbaresearch/scanywhere/README.md

     `./scanywhere.py --vpn_service surfshark_open --target_image check-ip-connectivity`

+4. The docker image for the test `check-ip-connectivity` will iteratively be executed from different countries using the selected VPN service.

-4. Check the `docker/check-ip-connectivity/results` folder to collect the results of the measurement.
+5. Check the `docker/check-ip-connectivity/results` folder to collect the results of the measurement.

 ### Arguments
 * `--vpn_service`: the VPN service that will be used as a proxy for the measurement